epfl-lara/stainless/resourcebounds.rst

 Consider the postconditions of the ``count`` function.
-The postcondition uses a reserved keyword ``steps`` that refers to the number of steps in the evaluation of the function ``count`` for a given input,
+The postcondition uses a reserved keyword ``steps`` that refers to the number of steps in the evaluation of the function ``count`` on a given input,
-Generally, it is equal to the number of primitive operations such as arithmetic, logical operations performed by the function, and hence is an abstraction of the execution time.
+Generally, it is equal to the number of primitive operations, such as arithmetic-logical operations, performed by the function, and hence is an abstraction of the execution time.
 The question marks (``?``) represent unknown coefficients called *holes*, which needs to be inferred by the system.
 You will find that Leon is able to automatically infer values for the holes, and complete the bound